Nevado Hualca Hualca Climber's Log

 The route was pretty rugged, but we all did fine.
 Shaylee would sometimes get “tired” so rope the mule a bit.
 I think she just liked riding the mule, but the route was tiring at times.
 Shaylee really enjoyed the wild horses which were seen.

 There were some really spectacular views (Hualca Hualca itself is a really beautiful mountain) as we climbed high and higher into the mountains.
 It got cloudy as well and we were glad to climb over the final ridge and to descend to a beautiful little valley to camp.
-Camps was set up at 4600 meters /15098 feet.
+Camp was set up at 4600 meters /15098 feet.

 Except for a bunch of cows pooping up the place, it was an ideal campsite with a nice crystal clear stream, a waterfall just above camp, and hot springs.
 Bad weather hit not long after camp was set up, so we retreated into the tents early.